google/WebFundamentals/src/_langs/en/tools/iterate/manage-data/page-resources.markdown

 ## Open resource in Network panel

-To open a resource in the Network panel**, right-click or control-click the resource and select **Reveal In Resources Panel.
+To open a resource in the Network panel, right-click or control-click the resource and select **Reveal In Resources Panel**.

 From the same menu you can copy the resource's URL to the system clipboard, or open it in a new browser tab.